Divyansh-dubey/checkers-game/README.md

 ## Repository structure

 This is a monorepository, containing both backend and frontend of the game.
-You can find a docker compose file responsible for building the entire project in th root directory.
-Building the project from the root directory will set up the database and build both front and the backend part for you.
+You can find a docker compose file responsible for building the entire project in the root directory.
+Building the project from the root directory will set up the database and build both frontend and the backend part for you.

 ## Technology used

-1. react (create-react-app) + typescript
+1. React (create-react-app) + typescript
-2. asp .net core + signalR
+2. ASP .net core + signalR
-3. mongo db
+3. Mongo db
-4. docker
+4. Docker

 ## Running locally

-To run this on youtr local machine, you need to do the following:
+To run this on your local machine, you need to do the following:
-1. clone this repo
+1. Clone this repo
-2. in the root directory run:
+2. In the root directory run:

 `docker-compose build`